malei-xyz/jssst-2019-hands-on-tutorial/hands-on_code/README.md

 ## Requirement
 * Python 3
 * TensorFlow (version >= 1.12.0)
+* matplotlib
+* pillow
+* scikit-image
+* scipy

-If you don't have these packages, please follow these commands to install them.
+If you don't have these packages, please follow the commands to install them.
 ```
-Python 3
 pip install tensorflow
 pip install matplotlib
 pip install pillow